 Aberdare National Park

-Aberdare National Park is a diverse and scenic protected area located in central Kenya, approximately 150 kilometers (93 miles) northeast of Nairobi.
-Covering an area of about 766 square kilometers (296 square miles), the park is part of the larger Aberdare Range, a volcanic mountain range that stretches across the eastern edge of the East African Rift Valley.
+Aberdare National Park is a diverse and scenic protected area located in central Kenya, approximately 150 kilometers (93 miles) northeast of Nairobi; Covering an area of about 766 square kilometers (296 square miles), the park is part of the larger Aberdare Range, a volcanic mountain range that stretches across the eastern edge of the East African Rift Valley.

 Established in 1950, Aberdare National Park is one of Kenya’s most fascinating and unique parks, offering visitors a wide range of landscapes, from dense montane forests to open moorland, high peaks, and deep valleys.
 Here is a detailed description of the main features of Aberdare National Park: